ib619/Group7_design_project/Drive_Subsystem/README.md

 **IMPORTANT:** When direction command is non-zero, the rover will turn first, and then move straight for specified distance.
 In order to only turn without moving afterwards, the distance must be set to 1.

 ## Further Objectives
-1. Design true position tracking algorithm for Orientation API
-2. Design an Anti-Drift algorithm, for preventing side drifting when moving straight
+1. Design an Anti-Drift algorithm, for preventing side drifting when moving straight
-3. Attempt to fix the bug causing 0 distance leading to an error
+2. Attempt to fix the bug causing 0 distance leading to an error